HirokiNariyoshi/jp_llm_nmt-token-optimizer/README.md

 See detailed performance analysis in [BENCHMARKS.md](BENCHMARKS.md)

-## When To Use
+## When This Might Help

-Best for:
+Works well for:

-- Long technical queries (>100 tokens)
+- Longer technical questions (100+ tokens)
-- Code examples and documentation
+- Generating code from Japanese descriptions
-- Detailed explanations
+- Processing documentation

-Not ideal for:
+Probably not worth it for:

-- Very short prompts (<50 tokens) - English may be longer than Japanese
+- Short prompts (English can end up longer than Japanese)
-- Real-time chat - Translation adds latency (~1s)
+- Real-time chat (translation adds a second or two)

 ## Use Cases